Crystal Lake Brewing teases new limited-edition beers for 8th anniversary celebration

-Crystal Lake Brewing will celebrate its eighth anniversary in two weeks with a weekend celebration that includes several limited batch beers, brewery co-owner John O’Fallon said.
+Crystal Lake Brewing will celebrate its eighth anniversary with a weekend celebration that includes several limited batch beers, brewery co-owner John O’Fallon said.

-The brewery, which recently expanded its outdoor seating area, will have live entertainment as part of its two-day celebration later this month, O’Fallon said.
+The brewery, which recently expanded its outdoor seating area, will have live entertainment as part of its two-day celebration, O’Fallon said.

 “We’re excited,” O’Fallon said.
 “We’ll have bands, food trucks, and all that.
 It’ll be a lot of fun.”